stefanfluck/palmpy/docs/palmpy-documentation.md

 <div style="page-break-after: always; break-after: page;"></div>

-# PALM Static Driver Setup with palmpy
+# PALM Static Driver Generation with palmpy

 This section will outlines the steps needed to create a static driver using the make_static script (in the following sections referred to as "the script"), which leverages the functions of palmpy to create static driver from geodata.
 When it comes to geodata, due to the different ways and standards, how people record geographical features, it is extremely difficult to write a script that does not require any data preprocessing.
 In order to create a simulation setup procedure that is easy to employ, some generalization standards were outlined about how geodata should look like in order for the script to be able to understand it.

 It must be noted here that there is also a script shipped with PALM that can be used to create a static driver file.
 However, at the time it was needed to create static drivers for various projects at the Center for Aviation, this script was not usable as it relied heavily on geodata that was preprocessed by the DLR.
 Furthermore, the input files were not optional.
 Therefore, it was decided to create a new script, that fulfilled the needs at the Center for Aviation for projects, that were not necessarily focussed around urban climate simulations, but it turned out to be generally applicable.
 The core of the script created here was set up completely on its own without reusing code from the shipped PALM script.
 Regarding the implementation of [leaf area density arrays](#Resolved Vegetation), the approach of the shipped script was analyzed before implementing our own approach.
 Therefore, while the outcome of both scripts may be comparable, the mechanics behind are two separate pair of shoes.

+### Possibilities and Required Data

+WHAT CAN BE INCLUDED IN PALM WITH THE PRESENTED SOFTWARE

+WHAT NEEDS TO BE AVAILABLE IN ORDER TO USE FULL POTENTIAL OF THIS SOFTWARE

+### Geodata Preprocessing

 Below, it will be outlined how the corresponding vector and raster data shall look like to be able to be handled by the script.
 For each type of data a rough how-to procedure is given on how to perform certain operations in QGIS to reach the required state.
 It is assumed that a user with minor QGIS experience is able to follow the instructions perfectly fine.
 Note that the presented procedures are not the only way to achieve the desired outcome - other methods may include leveraging the powerful functions of the [geopandas](https://geopandas.org/) python library or any other GIS Software.
 It shall be ensured though that the end results fulfills the presented requirements for a usage in the script.

-### Geodata Preprocessing

 #### Applied Paradigms and Standards